salevin/gps-monitor/README.md

 ## Usage

+### GPS Monitor (Interactive Display)

-Once installed, you can run the program by simply typing:
+Once installed, you can run the interactive monitor by typing:

 ```bash
 gps-monitor